SystemsApproach/private5g/core.rst

 Finally, like many cloud-native systems, Magma adopts a "desired state" model for runtime and configuration state.
 By this we mean that to communicate a required state change (e.g., the addition of a new session in the data plane), the desired end state is set via an API.
+The desired state model contrasts with a "CRUD (Create, Read, Update, Delete)" interface, which is common in 3GPP specifications, and which communicates *updates* to state rather than a desired end state.
+When the desired end state is communicated, the loss of a message or failure of a component has less serious consequences.
-This contrasts with a "CRUD (Create, Read, Update, Delete)" interface, which is common in 3GPP specifications.
-Magma replaces the CRUD model with the desired state model to simplify reasoning about changes across elements of the system in the case of partial failures.
-This is a common case in challenged environments, where portions of the end-to-end system (e.g., backhaul) are far less reliable than others (e.g., the link between the UE and the RAN).
+Reasoning about changes across elements of the system is more robust in the case of partial failures.
+Partial failures are common in challenged environments, where portions of the end-to-end system (e.g., backhaul) are far less reliable than others (e.g., the link between the UE and the RAN).

 Consider an example where we are establishing data-plane state for a set of active sessions.
 Initially, there are two active sessions, X